 Bio

-“ . . . a joy and an inspiration, hands-down one of the top ten jazz albums of the year.” delarue, NY Music Daily / Lucid Culture
+. . . a joy and an inspiration.
+Hands down, one of the top 10 jazz albums of the year.” –Delarue, NY Music Daily/Lucid Culture

-“. . . a set of compositions that are as personal, eclectic, and ambitious as anything that Owen has penned. – Phillip Booth, Jazz Times
+. . . a set of compositions as personal, eclectic, and ambitious as anything that Owen has penned.” –Phillip Booth, Jazz Times

 “ . . . a masterpiece of aural sounds; a dazzling array of prismatic colors and textures that envelop the listener in a splendidly evocative way.
 Owen masterfully creates his cinematic music in such a way as to seamlessly meld modern jazz improvisation with more traditional orchestrations and the result is a marvelous amalgam of the two.
 Mr. Owen has proven himself to be a compositional force to be reckoned with.”
 Huffington Post